reasonwithoutrestraint/site/Original/My moral understanding.md

 What does it mean to say that certain rules are constitutive of a normative domain?
 It is not to say that people are incapable of violating that rule within that domain.
 Clearly people make normative errors.
 Rather, it is to say that people are incapable of violating that rule in full consciousness and awareness of what they are doing.
 For example, people can clearly hold contradictory beliefs.
 But they cannot hold those contradictory beliefs while in full consciousness and awareness of the implications of those beliefs.
 This can explain the motivation of normative judgments.
 A normative judgment is true for an agent if and only if the agent would hold that judgment in full consciousness (or some other circumstances), and valuing full consciousness (or those other circumstances) just is what it is to be a rational creature.
 For example, we are incapable of believing P and not P. This explains why it is irrational to believe propositions with contradictory implications, because if we were in full consciousness, we would/could not hold those beliefs.

 #### Morality

+`Questions`
+1. What does objectivity mean?
+2. Why does objectivity matter?
+3. When, if ever, can normativity/morality be objective?

 Some features that might distinguish moral norms from other normative norms:
 1. Moral norms = reasons for action with some interpersonal/social constraint (e.g. science = interpsonal reasons for belief).